Two versions of a BRINTON

 A typical feature of contemporary compasses made in India is the green jewel in the needle cap: genuine ancient items always had a red jewel.
 Lat not least, the cardinals are in English: E for East where it should read O for Ost in German.

-with the example
+is identical to the example

 above, typo included...